aoi-ue/gatsbyAsPortfolio/README.md

 # Make sure that you have the Gatsby CLI program installed:

-> npm install -g gatsby-cli
+1. npm install -g gatsby-cli (if required)

-Fork and Clone
+2. Fork and Clone

-Install the dependencies:
+3. Install the dependencies: npm install
-> npm install

 # Current Checklist as of 7 Jan 2019
-- [] Home Page with CSSinJS Modules with basic layout
+[] Home Page with CSSinJS Modules with basic layout

 # Support the community